Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 Remember, Facebook is big on news, and historically has given priority to those operating in the news industry (it’s called the newsfeed for a reason, after all).

-But the latest change announced a crackdown on the kind of news and the sources it comes from, with the platform now prioritizing:
+But the recent Facebook update announced a crackdown on the kind of news and the sources it comes from, with the platform now prioritizing:

 - News from publications that the community rates as trustworthy